atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 }
 {% endhighlight %}

 `EXPORTED`, here, is a macro which will allow us to define import and export keywords at compile time.
-This is necessary because Windows basically needs to be told it should export symbols at compile time, that it should import them at run time, and other systems don't need anything said there, so, in a header file, we need:
+This is necessary because Windows needs to be told it should export symbols at compile time, that it should import them at run time, and ELF systems don't need anything said there by default since they export every simbol by default, so, in a header file, we need:

 {% highlight c %}
 // exported.h